emilyrosenberg/worldviews/README.md

 The web app was deployed with Heroku.
 It is live at this [link](https://worldviews-162453e10c7f.herokuapp.com/). <br>

 ### Heroku deployment
-The Wroldviews frontend was deployed by completing the following steps:
+The Worldviews frontend was deployed by completing the following steps:

 1. Log in to [Heroku](https://id.heroku.com) or create an account
 2. On the main page click the button labeled New in the top right corner and from the drop-down menu select Create New App